The natural progression of rock climbing

 Multipitch trad climbing

-Trad multipitch climbing requires the lead climber to set up an anchor at a suitable location on the route and belay up the second climber up.
-The second climber will need to retrieve all the protection placed by the lead climber back for use on the next pitch.
+Trad multipitch climbing requires the lead climber to set up an anchor at a suitable location on the route and belay the second climber up.
+The second climber will need to retrieve all the protections placed by the lead climber back to use on the next pitch.
 Trad multi-pitch is an adventure of exploration which will test your climbing skill, mountaineering knowledge, and judgment.

 Traditional climbing gear